 Practical, easy to apply strategies will be shared in the areas covered throughout the day with a variety of resources and real-life examples being provided related to each of the areas addressed.
 There will be ample opportunity for participants’ questions and concerns around the topics covered during the day to be addressed.

-Participants are encouraged to bring a laptop for exploration of grant funding sites .
+Participants are encouraged to bring a laptop to explore grant funding sites and to workshop proposals/ideas in real time.
+We also encourage you to bring a project or proposal, so we can discuss aligning it with current funding opportunities, explore effective terminology, and/or leverage networking to build strong partnerships and increase your chances of success.
 Some laptops will be available for those participants that don’t have one.
 Participants will also be provided presenter contact information so that ad hoc support can be provided after the workshop day if desired.

 If you have questions about this program prior to registering please contact Diane Cox, diacox@siue.edu